January 12, 2022

 I hope each and every one of you has had a wonderful summer and is safe and healthy.
 As I have mentioned to many of you before, last year certainly was a year to remember and as we prepare for this upcoming year, I am pleased that we will incorporate all that we have learned.
 In doing so, I am thrilled that in a few weeks we will welcome our students back to school on a normal schedule, five days per week, beginning on Monday, Aug.
 23.

 Throughout this past year and in the last few months, my Administrative Team and I have been making preparations for the 2021-22 school year.
-A major part of our preparation is and has been to work with medical experts and professionals in seeking their guidance.
+A major part of our preparation is and has been to work with medical experts and professionals in seeking their recommendation/guidance.
 This has included our continued work with our Medical Task Force Team, local health officials, the CDC, and neighboring school districts.
 Our ultimate goal is to keep our students and staff safe and in healthy learning environments.
 Therefore, we will implement COVID-19 mitigation strategies across Ladue Schools to ensure a safe learning environment for students and staff.

 As reported by the CDC, vaccines have proven to be quite effective but there isn’t one specific measure that eliminates the risk of COVID-19 transmission.
 This is why health experts recommend a layered approach – one that incorporates the use of vaccines, masks, social distancing, use of outdoor spaces, and sanitization.

 The CDC, St. Louis County Department of Public Health, American Academy of Pediatrics, and our Medical Task Force Team all indicate wearing face masks is the best mitigating strategy for reducing the spread of the COVID-19 virus and variants until more individuals are vaccinated.
-In fact, 450 local doctors wrote a letter to parents with their recommendations on how to return to school and keep our children safe.
+In fact, 450 local doctors wrote a letter to parents with their recommendations/guidance on how to return to school and keep our children safe.
 This letter has already been shared with you through district communications.

 Masking is in effect across the Ladue School District